pactools/pactools/README.md

 and it should not give any error messages.

+## Acknowledgment

+The project was supported by the ERC Starting Grant SLAB ERC-YStG-676943 to Alexandre Gramfort and IDEX Grant NoTime to Virginie van Wassenhove.

 ## Cite

 If you use this code in your project, please cite: